Anthony Knockaert: Standard Liège

-Brighton & Hove Albion
+Brighton and Hove Albion

 2015–16 season

 On 7 January 2016, Brighton & Hove Albion confirmed the signing of Knockaert for an undisclosed fee on a three-year contract.
 Upon joining the club, he said the move interested him, citing the club's ambition as the reason he returned to England.

 Knockaert made his Brighton debut five days after signing with the club on 12 January 2016, playing the full 90 minutes in a 2–0 defeat against Rotherham United.
 He soon began to have an impact at Brighton, setting up two assists for his team in a 2–1 win over Huddersfield Town on 23 January 2016.
 He scored his first goal for Brighton in a 3–0 win over Brentford on 5 February 2016.

 Knockaert was a key performer for Brighton in April 2016, scoring against Burnley, Fulham and twice against Queens Park Rangers, as the club pushed for automatic promotion.
 His performances in April earned him the Player of the Month award.
 Despite Brighton's unsuccessful attempt to reach promotion to the Premier League after losing in the play-offs to Sheffield Wednesday, Knockaert impressed for the club, making 16 appearances and scoring 5 times.